SA sodium ascorbate

 There are parents all around the world who know that any baby, at any age, can be managed if a mother is supported and knows what to do.
 A rocking chair is a must for parents and caretakers to conserve their own energy, and be able to easily rock very young babies.
 This will serve to keep the infant relaxed and the mucus moving.

 Caretakers/parents will find whooping cough stressful.
 The stress can also take a toll on your health.
-Eat well, and if you feel you need it, you can take a large dose (one tablespoon) of cod liver oil or omega-3 fatty acid, and 5-10 grams of ascorbate spread out over waking hours.
+Eat well, and if you feel you need it, you can take 5-10 grams of ascorbate spread out over waking hours.
 If you are coughing or under a lot of stress, it may also be a good idea to give yourself a loading dose of 5 grams in half a glass of water.
 If this gives you loose bowels, cut the dose back.

 Mix the sodium ascorbate in whatever volume of water works best for you and split it into maybe 4 doses through the day for YOU the adult.
 You can also make a concentrated shot, or even dilute it much more, depending on how well you tolerate the salty feeling.
 Regardless of how you take the powder, you must stay hydrated with plain water all day long, especially starting in the morning when your urine is most concentrated.
 Hydration is important for babies too.